Xennet/xennetdocs/README.md

 ## Xentube

-Xentube is a video portal implemented over XenFS and Xennet, with parameterization, configuration and tools allowing a distributed video streaming and encoding service, without the average user having to deal with Xencoins or even know about them.
+Xentube is a video portal implemented over XenFS and Zennet, with parameterization, configuration and tools allowing a distributed video streaming and encoding service, without the average user having to deal with Xencoins or even know about them.

 A dedicated Xentube client will be developed.
-This client will include xennetd and xenfsd, but this part of the application will not be visible to the average user.
-Of course, the user will have the option to interact with xennetd directly or using xennet-qt, as well as for xenfsd.
+This client will include Zennetd and xenfsd, but this part of the application will not be visible to the average user.
+Of course, the user will have the option to interact with Zennetd directly or using Zennet-qt, as well as for xenfsd.

 The video uploading task is the same as in XenFS, with an extra operation.
 Each video will be encoded into various common resolutions, to allow low-bandwidth streaming or lowering the resolution for i.e. handheld devides.
 The Xentube client will publish such a task of uploading and encoding with appropriate parameters, to be discussed later.